mrepol742/project-canis/README.md

 A scalable, modular WhatsApp chatbot built in TypeScript.
 It leverages modern best practices, lean architecture, Prisma ORM, Dockerization, and environment-based configuration to deliver a robust, flexible successor to Project Orion.

+> ⚠️ **Warning:**
+> This repository is for educational and entertainment purposes only.
+> Project Canis and Project Orion are not affiliated with Meta (WhatsApp/Facebook).
+> Use at your own risk, your WhatsApp account may be subject to suspension or bans.

+> ⚠️ **Warning:**
+> Spaghetting code ahead

 ## Prerequisites

 - Node.js (>=24)